LauraScutariu/Manual-Testing---Practice-Project/README.md

 #### 2.4 Test implementation

-- all the test data is available and reviewed (test data= email examples, password examples, different type of currency, different types of credit cards) ;
+- all the test data is available and reviewed (test data= email examples, password examples, students grades , school information , staff information ,gradebook ) ;
 - this test run includes only regression testing in which we will run tests that have the highest priority, this will be main priority ;
 - Cycle summary was created and test cases were added to the cycle summary ;
-- Test environment is up and running: https://demo.guru99.com/V4/index.php .
+- Test environment is up and running: (https://www.aeries.com/solutions/demo/) .

 #### 2.5 Test execution